Writing Rammy – Competition Rules 2021

 - Family Rammy (Best Family Entry)*

 Entrants must write a piece of short fiction or poetry and be close to, but no more, than 250 words for under 12’s and up to 500 words for 13 and over.
 Only one entry per person may be submitted.

-Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to 8pm on Thursday 31st October.
+Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to by 3pm on Saturday 31 October.

 Submissions received after this time will not be considered.
 Entries will not be returned so please remember to keep a copy.
 Unsuccessful entrants will be notified but we cannot provide individual feedback.

 All entries should include contact details for the entrant, name, email, school (if applicable) and telephone number at the bottom of the entry, so it can be easily covered for impartial judging.

 All entries must be the original work of the entrant and must not infringe the rights of any other party.
 The Organisers accept no liability if entrants ignore these rules and entrants agree to fully indemnify the Organisers against any claims by any third party arising from any breach of these rules.

 Entries must not contain defamatory, obscene, offensive or any other unsuitable material nor contain anything else which is calculated to bring the Organisers into disrepute.

 Entrants retain the copyright in their entries but grant Falkirk Community Trust a non-exclusive licence to use their entry for publication on the Falkirk Community Trust website as well as for any promotional purpose.